LanternYing/WSRec/data/dataset#2/readme.txt

 Reference paper
 ----------------------------------------------------------------------------

-This detailed description of this data set can be refereed to this paper:
+Please refer to the following paper for the detailed descriptions of this
+dataset:

-Yilei Zhang, Zibin Zheng, and Michael R. Lyu, "WSPred: A Time-Aware Personalized QoS Prediction Framework for Web Services", in Proceedings of the 22th IEEE Symposium on Software Reliability Engineering (ISSRE 2011).
+- Yilei Zhang, Zibin Zheng, and Michael R. Lyu, "WSPred: A Time-Aware Personalized QoS Prediction Framework for Web Services", in Proceedings of the 22th IEEE Symposium on Software Reliability Engineering (ISSRE 2011).

 IF YOU USE THIS DATASET IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
 THANKS!